rpattn/go_cmms/docs/auth_flow.md

 - 409 `{ "error": "org_exists" }` if an organisation already exists with that slug.
 In that case, sign-up must proceed via an invite from an existing owner (invite flow TBD).

 ### Organisation Invites
+### Organisation Invites

+- POST `/auth/invite` (Owner required): create an invite for an email and optional role.
+Returns an acceptance URL built from `frontend.url` + optional `frontend.api_route`.
+- POST `/auth/invite/accept`: accept an invite with a token.
+Creates/loads the user by invite email, adds membership, sets a session.
+- POST `/auth/set-password`: sets/updates the local password for the current session (used immediately after acceptance).
+Responds with JSON containing a `redirect` URL (or issues a 303 when Accept includes `text/html`).

+See `docs/invites.md` for details.
+Email delivery is app-specific.

 - POST `/auth/invite` (Owner required): create an invite for an email and optional role.
 - POST `/auth/invite/accept`: accept an invite with a token.